ibm-cloud-docs/hpc-ibm-spectrumlsf/before-deploying.md

 Before deploying an {{site.data.keyword.spectrum_full_notm}} cluster, specific IAM permissions must be assigned to either a user or an access group.
 The automation script enables this process.

-How does this script work?

-With automation, user has the flexibility to run specific scripts with the required access to perform the LSF deployment.
-This also ensures that if you have a certain permissions, then the script will omit those permissions and provide only the pending permissions that are required as part of cluster deployment.
+With automation, user has the flexibility to run the specific scripts to perform the LSF deployment.
+This ensures that if you have a certain permissions, then the script will omit those permissions and provide only the pending permissions that are required as part of cluster deployment.

 For example, for the **App configuration** service, the user requires Administrator and Manager permissions.
-If the user already has the Administrator permission then the script will omit this and provide only Manager permission.
+If the user already has the Administrator permission, then the script will omit this and provide only Manager permission.

 * **Interactive input collection** - The script prompts for the IBMid (admin email), Resource Group ID, Account ID, and target (User or Access Group).
 * **Permission check** - The script verifies that the admin has account-level IAM Identity Administrator rights which is required to assign policies.